I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV vacations.

 Today I am going to take you on a trip that will make you salivate and want to see more.
-I love this great country, and I know you will, too! ( I suggest you play the video located at the bottom of this article to enrich your reading experience.)
+I love this great country, and I know you will, too!

-Since it is much less effort and expense to go on one long trip rather than several short ones, the destinations I am going so show you will route your trip to them from my home area in West Central Florida.
+Since it is much less effort and expense to go on one long trip rather than several short ones, the destinations I am going to show you will route your trip to them from my home area in West Central Florida.

-We will travel in a skewed circle that will allow us to see the 4 best destinations at the lowest possible cost.
+We will travel in a skewed circle that will allow us to see the four best destinations at the lowest possible cost.
 Since we will be leaving Florida early in June, we will take the northern route going, and the southern route coming home.